Azure/data-api-builder/docs/getting-started/getting-started.md

 ## Installing DAB CLI

 Data API Builder provides a CLI tool to simplify configuration and execution of the engine.
-You can install the `dab` CLI using [.NET tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools):
+You can install the DAB CLI using [.NET tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools):

 - Download the latest version of the package: [dab.<version_number>.nupkg](https://github.com/Azure/data-api-builder/releases/)
 - Navigate to the folder where the package file is downloaded.